Generic Name: zolpidem tartrate

 It can rarely be determined with certainty whether a particular instance of the abnormal behaviors listed above is drug induced, spontaneous in origin, or a result of an underlying psychiatric or physical disorder.
 Nonetheless, the emergence of any new behavioral sign or symptom of concern requires careful and immediate evaluation.

-Although studies with 10 mg zolpidem tartrate did not reveal respiratory depressant effects at hypnotic doses in healthy subjects or in patients with mild-to-moderate chronic obstructive pulmonary disease (COPD), a reduction in the Total Arousal Index, together with a reduction in lowest oxygen saturation and increase in the times of oxygen desaturation below 80% and 90%, was observed in patients with mild-to-moderate sleep apnea when treated with zolpidem compared to placebo.
-Since sedative-hypnotics have the capacity to depress respiratory drive, precautions should be taken if Zolpimist (zolpidem tartrate) Oral Spray is prescribed to patients with compromised respiratory function.
-Postmarketing reports of respiratory insufficiency in patients receiving 10 mg of zolpidem tartrate, most of whom had pre- existing respiratory impairment, have been reported.
-The risks of respiratory depression should be considered prior to prescribing Zolpimist (zolpidem tartrate) Oral Spray in patients with respiratory impairment including sleep apnea and myasthenia gravis.
+Although studies did not reveal respiratory depressant effects at hypnotic doses of zolpidem in normal subjects or in patients with mild to moderate chronic obstructive pulmonary disease (COPD), a reduction in the Total Arousal Index together with a reduction in lowest oxygen saturation and increase in the times of oxygen desaturation below 80% and 90% was observed in patients with mild-to-moderate sleep apnea when treated with zolpidem tartrate (10 mg) when compared to placebo.
+Since sedative-hypnotics have the capacity to depress respiratory drive, precautions should be taken if Zolpimist is prescribed to patients with compromised respiratory function.
+Post- marketing reports of respiratory insufficiency, most of which involved patients with pre-existing respiratory impairment, have been received.
+Zolpimist should be used with caution in patients with sleep apnea syndrome or myasthenia gravis.

 The following serious adverse reactions are discussed in greater detail in other sections of the labeling:

-- CNS-depressant effects and next-day impairment [see Warnings and Precautions (5.1)].
+- CNS-Depressant Effects and Next Day Impairment [see Warnings and Precautions ( 5.2)]

-- Abnormal thinking and behavior changes, and complex behaviors [see Warnings and Precautions (5.4)].
+- Abnormal Thinking and Behavioral Changes [see Warnings and Precautions ( 5.5)]

 Clinical Trials Experience